 - Taxing precious metals is harmful to citizens attempting to protect their assets.
 Purchasers of precious metals aren't fat-cat investors.
 Most who buy precious metals do so in small increments as a way of saving money.
 Precious metals investors are purchasing precious metals as a way to preserve their wealth against the damages of inflation.
 Inflation harms the poorest among us, including pensioners, Virginians on fixed incomes, wage earners, savers, and more.

 In 2016, the state of Louisiana experimented briefly with slapping sales taxes on precious metals purchases.
 The state quickly reversed course only one year later -- and reinstated the exemption on precious metals -- because businesses, coin conventions, and state tax revenues were leaving the state.

-The Sound Money Defense League and Money Metals Exchange strongly supports and is actively working with lawmakers in Virginia to ensure passage of this important measure.
+The Sound Money Defense League and Money Metals Exchange strongly support and are actively working with lawmakers in Virginia to ensure the passage of this important measure.
 Kentucky, Mississippi, Hawaii, and Alabama are just a few of the other states fighting their own sound money battles in 2022.

 About the Author:

 Jp Cortez is a graduate of Auburn University and a resident of Charlotte, North Carolina.
 He is the Policy Director of the Sound Money Defense League, an organization working to bring back gold and silver as America's constitutional money.
 Follow him on Twitter @JpCortez27